After reading this chapter, the reader will be able to:

 Since the 1940s, the body of knowledge related to rehabilitation of the hand and arm in individuals with tetraplegia has expanded considerably.
 Proper management of the upper extremity throughout the individual's continuum of care is essential for optimizing functional outcomes.
 The main goals of upper extremity management include restoring as much function as possible, maintaining normal appearance, and preserving joint integrity so that the hands remain supple and flexible.
 Achieving these goals requires a coordinated, interdisciplinary team approach that incorporates the expertise of therapists, physiatrists, and surgeons, as well as the supportive care provided by case managers, nurses, and all ancillary staff.
 In this chapter, options for the non-surgical and surgical management of the upper extremity following cervical SCIs will be reviewed for all phases of rehabilitation, from the acute phase to chronic phase of injury.

 Rehabilitation of the upper extremity begins as soon as medically permissible.
 While the immediate care of the individual with SCI is rightly devoted to life-saving measures and to preserving neurological function, failure to attend to the limbs, especially the arms and hands, can have devastating consequences on the subsequent potential to restore function.
-Left unattended in the early stages of injury, the ...
+Left unattended in the early stages ...